lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 }
 ```

-The deallocation of the memory for the data will occur automatically after the last reactor that receives a pointer to the data has finished using it, using the destructor specified by `lf_set_destructor` or `free` if none specified.
+The deallocation of memory for the data will occur automatically after the last reactor that receives a pointer to the data has finished using it, using the destructor specified by `lf_set_destructor` or `free` if none specified.

 Occasionally, you will want an input or output type to be a pointer, but you don't want the automatic memory allocation and deallocation.
 A simple example is a string type, which in C is `char*`.
 Consider the following (erroneous) reactor: